OData $filter syntax in Azure AI Search

 boolean_expression ::= collection_filter_expression | logical_expression | comparison_expression | boolean_literal | boolean_function_call | '(' boolean_expression ')' | variable /* This can be a range variable in the case of a lambda, or a field path. */ variable ::= identifier | field_path

 An interactive syntax diagram is also available:

-See OData expression syntax reference for Azure Cognitive Search for the complete EBNF.
+See OData expression syntax reference for Azure AI Search for the complete EBNF.

 The types of Boolean expressions include:

 all.
 These apply filter criteria to collection fields.
 For more information, see OData collection operators in Azure AI Search.

 - Logical expressions that combine other Boolean expressions using the operators